kriszyp/lmdb-js/README.md

 ### `store.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
 This will store the provided value/data at the specified key.
 If the database is using versioning (see options below), the `version` parameter will be used to set the version number of the entry.
 If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (LMDB commits are atomic by default).
 If the `ifVersion` parameter is not set, the put will occur regardless of the previous value.

 This operation will be enqueued to be written in a batch transaction.
 Any other operations that occur within a certain timeframe (until next event after I/O by default) will also occur in the same transaction.
 This will return a promise for the completion of the put.
 The promise will resolve once the transaction has finished committing.
 The resolved value of the promise will be `true` if the `put` was successful, and `false` if the put did not occur due to the `ifVersion` not matching at the time of the commit.
+Once the promise resolves, the transaction will have been fully written to the physical storage medium (durable commit, guaranteed available in the future as far as the OS/physical storage can permit and confirm, even if there is power loss or system crash).

 If this is performed inside a transaction, the put will be executed immediately in the current transaction.

 ### `store.remove(key, valueOrIfVersion?: number): Promise<boolean>`
 This will delete the entry at the specified key.
 This functions like `put`, with the same optional conditional version.
 This is batched along with put operations, and returns a promise indicating the success of the operation.
 If you are using a database with duplicate entries per key (with `dupSort` flag), you can specify the value to remove as the second parameter (instead of a version).

-Again, if this is performed inside a transation, the removal will be included in the current transaction.
+Again, if this is performed inside a transation, the removal will be performed in the current transaction.

 ### `store.transactionAsync(callback: Function): Promise`
 This will run the provided callback in a transaction, asynchronously starting the transaction, then running the callback, then later committing the transaction.
 By running within a transaction, the code in the callback can perform multiple database operations atomically and isolated (fully [ACID compliant](https://en.wikipedia.org/wiki/ACID)).
 Any `put` or `remove` operations are immediately written to the transaction and can be immediately read afterwards (you can call `get()` or `getRange()` without awaiting for a returned promise) in the transaction.